sibeshkar/sibeshkar.github.io/content/notes/panini.md

 This connection between compression and understanding has profound implications:

-**Learning** is essentially finding better abstract grammars for observed data
+**Learning** is finding better, shorter abstract grammars for observed data.

-**Intelligence** can be measured by ability to find compact descriptions in the fewest observations (e.g. by looking at the least number of Fibonacci numbers)
+**Intelligence** can be measured by ability to find compact descriptions in the fewest observations (e.g. by looking at the least number of Fibonacci numbers).

-**Understanding** means finding the true generative process that produces past and future observations
+**Understanding** means finding the true generative process that produces past and future observations.

-When a child learns physics, they're not memorizing the position of every object they've seen - they're learning the grammar of motion.
+When a child learns how to catch a ball, they're not memorizing every position of the ball they've seen - they're *discovering* the grammar of projectile motion, that they can apply to any object hurled towards them.
 When we understand language, we don't memorize every possible sentence - we learn the rules that generate valid ones.
+When we play chess, we don't memorize every possible board position - we discover the rules of the game, and even discover new high-level rules that the original game designer hadn't though of - like the *Queen's Gambit* opening move.
 When Panini created his grammar, he wasn't just documenting Sanskrit - he was discovering a fundamental approach to understanding that we can apply to everything from ancient languages to modern video games.

-Indeed, this is what we've demonstrated with our code examples above and what Panini achieved with Sanskrit.
-His work isn't just limited to modelling the spoken linguistic reality of the time - but could well be about discovering a universal principle of intelligence that will hold the key to building thinking machines of the future.
+Indeed, this is what we see with our code examples above and with what Panini's astonishing feat of compression.
+His work isn't just limited to modelling the spoken linguistic reality of the past - but could well be about discovering a universal principle of intelligence that will hold the key to building powerful thinking machines of the future.
-It reveals that true understand is not just in blind statistical compression, but in deducing the exact underlying processes that created that data.
-Whether it's a sequence of numbers, a set of sentences, or a video game, the principle remains the same: understanding the rules of generation is the key to both compression and comprehension.
-To understand the universe we must build a twin of it.

 > "Riemann invented his geometries before Einstein had a use for them; the physics of our universe is not that complicated in an absolute sense.
 A Bayesian superintelligence, hooked up to a webcam, would invent General Relativity as a hypothesis—perhaps not the dominant hypothesis, compared to Newtonian mechanics, but still a hypothesis under direct consideration—by the time it had seen the third frame of a falling apple.
 It might guess it from the first frame, if it saw the statics of a bent blade of grass." - E. Yudkowsky

 ## References